Aggressive Fort Worth DWI Defense Attorney

 Offering Comprehensive & Personalized Guidance in Arlington & Tarrant County

 A single DWI conviction in Texas can find you facing any number of consequences, from driver’s license suspension and ignition interlock devices to DWI intervention programs and community service.
 The longer you wait to hire an experienced Fort Worth DWI defense lawyer, the harder it will be to obtain a favorable resolution to your case.
-At Goza & Carreras, Attorneys at Law, we utilize more than 35 years of combined legal experience when looking at all angles to find the best arguments to put forth in your case.
+At The Carreras Law Group, P.C., we utilize nearly two decades of experience when looking at all angles to find the best arguments to put forth in your case.

 Consequences of a DWI Conviction in Texas

 Numerous factors can affect the consequences you face if you are convicted of the charges against you, such as how much alcohol was in your system, whether or not there were young passengers, and how many DWI convictions you have had in the past.